ClanCats/Framework/README.md

 ## Installation

 Setting up a new instance of CCF2 can be done in just command.
-Or with other words with composer:
+Or with other words with composer.

+Run the following command to create a new project with CCF.

 ```
 $ composer create-project clancats/framework <your project name> -s dev
 ```

+_Composer installed?
+Read the installation guide here: https://getcomposer.org/download/_

 ## Requirements